camdeardon/camdeardon/README.md

 - 👀 I’m interested in data science, web app development and artificial intelligence
 - 🌱 I’m currently learning python, html, css, django, flask, javascript
 - 💞️ I’m looking to collaborate on any and all projects
+- 🌳 I'm self taught and hoping to leverage my skills in a role in the environmental sectors
 - 📫 Reach me on LinkedIn, as I deactivated all the rest of my social media.

 <!---